Emily Blackwell: Career

 After the war, in 1868 the Blackwell sisters established the Women's Medical College in New York City.
-Emily became professor of obstetrics and in 1869, when Elizabeth moved to London to help form the London School of Medicine for Women, became dean of the college.
+For 30 years Emily served as a professor for over 300 women in studies of obstetrics and gynecology before co-ed medical schools were a common practice, and in 1869, when Elizabeth moved to London to help form the London School of Medicine for Women, became dean of the college.
 In 1876 it became a three-year institution, and in 1893 it became a four-year college, ahead of much of the profession.
 By 1899 the college had trained 364 women doctors.
+Among those on staff at the college during this time was Mary Putnam Jacobi, who taught materia medica and therapeutics.

-From 1883, Blackwell lived with her partner Elizabeth Cushier, who also served as a doctor at the infirmary.
+From 1883, Blackwell lived with Elizabeth Cushier, who also served as a doctor at the infirmary.
+When Blackwell was 44, she adopted a baby named Nanny.
 Blackwell and Cushier retired at the turn of the century.
-After traveling abroad for a year and a half, they spent the next winters at their home in Montclair, New Jersey, and summers in Maine.
-Blackwell died on September 7, 1910, in York Cliffs, Maine, a few months after her sister Elizabeth's death in England.
+Blackwell had viewed her retirement as an opportunity to focus her efforts on the expansion of social formalities by addressing more broad social issues and pushing for continuous societal change.
+Following Emily's retirement in 1900, the infirmary still stands and does excellent work under a new name, the NYU downtown hospital.
+After traveling abroad in Europe for a year and a half, they spent the next winters at their home in Montclair, New Jersey, and summers in York Cliffs, Maine.
+She also frequently traveled to California and parts of Southern Europe for her health.
+Emily was able to see her sister Elizabeth one final time in 1906 before the eldest Blackwell fell down a flight of stairs and never fully recovered and ended up passing in May 1910.
+Emily Blackwell died due to enterocolitis on September 7, 1910, in York Cliffs, Maine, a few months after her sister Elizabeth's death in England.

-Legacy

-Blackwell was denied admission to study medicine at the Geneva Medical College in Geneva, New York, from which her older sister had graduated.
-After being rejected by several other schools, she was finally accepted in 1853 by Rush Medical College in Chicago.
-However, in 1853, when male students complained about having to study with a woman, the Illinois Medical Society vetoed her admission.
-She was accepted by the Western Reserve University (now Case Western Reserve University) in Cleveland, Ohio, and earned her M.D. degree in 1854.
-She subsequently pursued further studies in Edinburgh under Sir James Young Simpson, in London under Dr. William Jenner, and in Paris, Berlin, and Dresden.